 Another reason I’m recommending this book now is because I’m actually in London today on vacation.
 J.K.
 Rowling was born in the United Kingdom and wrote these books on this island.
 The original title of this first book is Harry Potter and the Philosopher’s Stone.
 The “sorcerer” switch happened when the books came to the United States (because we have to be different, also because we do speak a bit differently).

-If you’ve read these books, check out a previous recommendation.
+If you’ve read these books, check out a different recommendation.
 If you haven’t, this book is about a young boy who finds out he is a wizard and goes off to a wizarding school.
-That’s all I’ll give you about the book because I’d hate to accidentally give away a spoiler.
+That’s all I’ll give you about the book because I’d hate to accidentally give away a spoiler (let’s face it, you probably know a decent amount about the book already even if you haven’t read it).
 This book is about magic.
 That might be all you need to know.
 I look forward to reading this series to my kids one day.